phildav/llm.rs/README.md

 ### With NVIDIA GPU

-Build with CUDA + BF16 support:
+With an NVIDIA GPU and CUDA installed, you can build directly with CUDA + BF16 support:

 ```bash
 cargo build --release --features cuda,bf16